-Spins: Consistent and positioned 360-degree turns executed with the inside hind quarter (pivot) remaining stationary.
+Spins: Consistent and positioned 360-degree tums executed with the inside hind quarter (pivot) remaining stationary.
 Spins shall be smooth and efficient.
 The location of the hind quarters shall be fixed at the start of the spin.
 The horse shall stop the spin exactly as dictated by the pattern description.
 The right and left spins shall have a similar speed and balance.

 Back-up: The horse being caused to move in a reverse motion in a straight line for a required distance.
-The horse shall begin the back-up in a controlled manner and shall continue to back-up without hesitation until directed to stop by the rider.
-In the instance where a horse backs up where a back-up is not specified in the pattern, a 3-point penalty will be incurred when the horse backs more than 2 full strides.
+The horse shall begin the backup in a controlled manner and shall continue to backup without hesitation until directed to stop by the rider.
+In the instance where a horse backs up where a back-up is not specified in the pattern, a 3-point penalty the penalty score of 0 will be incurred when the horse backs more than 2 full strides.
 It is important to note one stride is defined as the complete movement or steps of all 4 legs, one time.
 In this particular situation it is very helpful for a judge to watch and count the steps of the front feet.
-Up to and including 4 steps of the front feet in the not required back-up receives no penalty; five steps and beyond constitutes a 3-point penalty.
+Up to and including 4 steps of the front feet in the not required back-up receives no penalty; five steps and beyond constitutes a 3-point penalty the inclusion of a maneuver not specified and thus a penalty score of 0.